savonet/book/workflow.md

 - `"cpu"`: the clock follows the one of the computer,
 - `"none"`: the clock goes as fast as possible,
-- `"auto"`: the clock follows the one of a source taking care of the synchronization if there is one or to the one of the cpu by default.
+- `"auto"`: the clock follows the one of a source taking care of the synchronization if there is one or to the one of the cpu by default (this is mostly useful with `clock.assign_new`, see below).

 Some other useful functions are